HealthStart-Monstralia/Monstralia/README.md

 * In the installer, make sure the WebGL, Android, and iOS modules are checked.
 * Go to your clone of the repo then /Assets/Scenes and click on any of the .unity files.
 * Unity should open and automatically import the project named "Monstralia."
-* We are currently developing Monstralia for the Web, and we need to tell Unity this.
-Go to the menu bar then File->Build Settings, click on WebGL, then click the "Switch Platform" button in the bottom left corner of the Build Settings window.
-(The Unity logo should be next to WebGL now).
+* We are currently developing Monstralia for Android, and we need to tell Unity this.
+Go to the menu bar then File->Build Settings, click on Android, then click the "Switch Platform" button in the bottom left corner of the Build Settings window.
+(The Unity logo should be next to Android now).
 * If any of the assets (images, sprites, etc.) do not show up inside of Unity, go to Assets (in the menu bar, not the directory inside of the project) and select "Reimport All."

 ## Documentation: